sterd71/plugin.video.eurosporton/README.md

 As per the previous versions, you must have a valid account for Eurosport Player for this addon to work

+## Installation

+- Download the zip file
+- Start Kodi
+- Select addons
+- Select install from zip file
+- Locate the downloaded zip file and click OK to install

 ## Changes

 A main menu is now presented that breaks down the schedule into different categories.